 Otherwise, you risk keeping the person trailing along and leaving them confused, frustrated, and uncertain about what you really meant.

 There may be times during your break or disconnection from that person that you feel regret, doubt, and uncertainty about your decision.
 These feelings are completely natural and are to be expected when you remove someone from your life.

 There is no perfect decision, no right answer, and no certain way of doing things when it comes to crafting our unique lives.
 Life is messy, and it takes some courage and resilience to get through it.

 If you find yourself focusing on the past, feeling nostalgic, and remembering that person with a rose-colored memory, try to catch yourself.
-Remember that there was a reason you needed space, so shift your attention away from the past and forward to the future you envisioned when you made your decision.
+Remember that there was a reason you needed space, so shift your attention away from the past and keep moving forward to the future you envisioned when you made your decision.

 How will your life be different without that person?
 Do you expect to have more energy?
 More time to do things you enjoy?
 More space in your head and heart for other people?
-Will you meet new people who align more with your values and beliefs?
+Will you meet new friends who align more with your values and beliefs?